pub struct ArcBorrow<'a, T: ?Sized + 'a>(/* private fields */);Expand description

 pub fn strong_count(this: &Self) -> usize

-The reference count of the underlying Arc
+The reference count of the underlying Arc.

 The number does not include borrowed pointers,

-pointers created with functions like
+or temporary Arc pointers created with functions like

-The function is called strong_count
+The function is called strong_count to mirror std::sync::Arc::strong_count,

-does not support weak references.
+however triomphe::Arc does not support weak references.